disneystreaming/pg2k4j/README.md

 ### Contributing

+1. Fork the repo and submit a pr with a description detailing what this code does, and what bug or feature it addresses.
+Any methods containing substantial logic should include javadocs.

-Be sure that both integration tests and unit pass and that any new code introduced has corresponding [unit tests](src/test/java/com/disney/pg2k4j).
+Be sure that both integration tests and unit pass and that any new code introduced has corresponding [tests](src/test/java/com/disney/pg2k4j).
 Run unit tests with

 ```bash
 >> mvn clean test